aninuth/aninuth.github.io/_pages/reading.md

 ---

 {% include base_path %}
 This page is for books - however, a large chunk of my reading nowadays is through Substack.
 Check out what I've liked recently [here](https://substack.com/@aninuth01/likes/).
+Disclaimer: (linking != agreeing/endorsing)

+I'm also a big fan of short story podcasts, which are perfect for my commute.
+I frequently listen to [Clarkesworld](https://clarkesworldmagazine.com/?feed=podcast) and [Levar Burton Reads](https://levarburton.com/podcasts/)

 **Note**: ★ indicates my personal favorites

 ## 2025
+* ★ *Everything Is Tuberculosis* by John Green
 * *Black In Blues* by Imani Perry
 * *The Association of Small Bombs* by Karan Mahajan
 * ★ *Blindness* by Jose Saramago